- Plume Legal

-When you download and install one of the Plume Mobile Apps on your mobile device or tablet (Mobile Device), the information that we collect depends on the Mobile Device’s operating system and permissions.
-The Plume Mobile Apps need to use certain features and data from your Mobile Device in order to function.
-For example, we collect mobile operating system and version, usage data and crash reports for the Plume Mobile Apps.
+When you download and install one of the Plume Mobile Apps on your mobile device or tablet (Mobile Device), the information that Plume collects depends on your Mobile Device’s operating system and permissions.
+The Plume Mobile Apps need to use certain features and data from your Mobile Device in order to function such as mobile operating system and version, usage data and crash reports for the Plume Mobile Apps.
 Some information also is automatically collected by the Plume Services (as described in sub-section c below)..

-To learn more about the specific information collected by one of the Plume Mobile Apps, please check your Mobile Device’s settings or review the permissions information available on the particular mobile app platform (e.g., Google Play or App Store) from which you downloaded the App.
-Certain of the Plume Mobile Apps also allow you to check or change your status for certain data collection in the Plume Mobile App’s settings.
-If you change your settings, certain App features may not function properly.
+To learn more about the specific information collected by one of the Plume Mobile Apps, please check your Mobile Device’s settings or review the permissions information available on the particular mobile app platform (e.g., Google Play or App Store) from which you downloaded the Plume Mobile App.
+Certain Plume Mobile Apps also allow you to check or change your status for certain data collection in the Plume Mobile Apps’ settings.
+If you change your settings, certain features may not function properly.

-To stop collection of all information through an App, please uninstall the App.
+To stop collection of all information through a Plume Mobile App, please uninstall the Plume Mobile App.

 c.
 Information automatically collected by the Plume Services

-The Plume Services automatically collect certain information from and about use of the Plume Services and Customer Networks.
-Automatically-collected information is used to help ensure that the Plume Services deliver the best Wi-Fi experience, quality of service and security on Customer Networks.
-Some automatically-collected information is personal information under certain laws.
+The Plume Services automatically collect certain information generated from and about use of the Plume Services and Customer Networks.
+Automatically collected information is used to help ensure that the Plume Services deliver the best Wi-Fi experience, quality of service and security for Customer Networks.
+Some automatically collected information is personal information under certain laws.

 |Information about Customer Networks|